 Let’s be honest though, we have more fun trying different tools than we do with actually using them.

 There are tools like Concentrate and Vitamin-R for mac, which attempt to block websites and close distracting programs.
-Furthermore we have extensions like StayFocused for Google Chrome which will limit the amount of time you can spend on a site everyday.
+Furthermore, we have extensions like StayFocused for Google Chrome which will limit the amount of time you can spend on a site every day.
 For the hardcore users out there, exists a program called Freedom for mac which will literally kill your internet connection for a specified amount of time.
 No amount of rebooting or uninstalling the program will fix it.

-So all these neat programs seems really cool, right?
+So all these neat programs seem really cool, right?
 After-all they stop that small little distraction or that roadblock we hit when trying to figure something out and remind us to get back on track.

 The problem lies in the retention rate of these programs.
 While I have no data other than my own personal experience and interviews with other people to back this up.
 I don’t feel like these programs properly address the issue at hand.